Did You Ever Wonder How Long Do Copper Water Lines Last?

 How long do copper water lines last?
 Electrolysis changes the answer to that question!

-What Can Reduce the Lifespan of Copper Pipe Water Main?
+The 4 Factors That Reduce the Lifespan of Copper Water Mains

 While copper pipe can last upwards of 70 years in perfect conditions, there are several factors that an either wear away your copper water main or cause it to break before the natural end of its lifespan as a sturdy metal fixture.
+Each of the below factors will affect to the answer to “How long do copper water lines last”.
 To get the most from your new water main or to protect your current copper water main, watch out for the following factors:

 Hard water causes pinhole leaks in copper pipe, especially your large water main piece.